zippri/digitalframeworks/finalproject.md

 “We must look reality in the eye and see the worlds as it is, not as we wish it to be,” the 2018 NPR states.
 “Despite concerted U.S. efforts to reduce the role of nuclear weapons in international affairs…since 2010 no potential adversary has reduced either the role of nuclear weapons in its national security strategy or the number of nuclear weapons it fields.”

-While the NPR and other strategic documents from the U.S. speak about “global powers,” when it comes to nuclear weapons, there are really only two countries that occupy the majority of the conversation – the U.S. and Russia.
+While the NPR and other strategic documents from the U.S. speak about “global powers,” when it comes to nuclear weapons, there are really only two countries that have historically dominated the global stockpile – the U.S. and Russia.

 The U.S. and Russia are in possession of 92 percent of the global-nuclear stockpile, according to the nuclear weapons research foundation Ploughshares.
 There is currently a total of 14, 175 nuclear weapons shared between nine countries—Russia, the U.S., France, China, the United Kingdom, Pakistan, India, Israel, and North Korea.